top of page

 Continuing Education is reported as contact hours.
 Contact hours are actual clock hours spent in approved education activities.
 Breaks and meals are not considered education activities and do not qualify as contact hours.

-Application Procedure for Gambling Addiction Counselor
+Application Procedure for Alabama Certified Gambling Counselor

 General: Applications and forms are to be obtained from, completed, and returned to the Resource Development Coordinator for the Alabama Council on Compulsive Gambling Board, or his or her designate.